 Co-op Brands

-BuyCoop treats brands as working instruments, not symbols of scale.
+BuyCoop treats brands as working instruments inside a supply system, not symbols of scale.

-Within this system, a brand is not a promise of reach or growth.
-It is a container for testing how identity, sourcing, packaging, and fulfillment behave under real conditions.
+Within this system, a brand is not a promise of growth.
+It is a container for testing how sourcing, packaging, pricing, and fulfillment behave under real conditions.

-The brands associated with BuyCoop function as labs, not retail banners.
+Brands associated with BuyCoop function as operational laboratories.

 They allow specific questions to be tested: